RisingWave Labs/risingwave: Release v1.1.0

 Before this release:

-```sql SELECT date_trunc('month', date '2023-03-04'); date_trunc --------------------------- 2023-03-01 00:00:00 (1 row) ```
+```sql SELECT date_trunc('month', date '2023-03-04'); date_trunc --------------------------- 2023-03-01 00:00:00 (1 row) ```After this release:

-```sql SELECT date_trunc('month', date '2023-03-04'); date_trunc --------------------------- 2023-03-01 00:00:00+00:00 (1 row) ```
+```sql SELECT date_trunc('month', date '2023-03-04'); date_trunc --------------------------- 2023-03-01 00:00:00+00:00 (1 row) ```Now, the result of

-) in the output, making it consistent with the behavior in PostgreSQL.- Breaking change: Previously, when the input for
+date_truncincludes the timezone offset (+00:00) in the output, making it consistent with the behavior in PostgreSQL.- Breaking change: Previously, when the input for

 Query clauses

-clause which allows users to perform aggregations on multiple levels of grouping within a single query. #10807Supports index selection for temporal joins. #11019
+SELECTnow supports theEXCEPTclause which excludes specific columns from the result set. #10438, #10723SELECTnow supports theGROUPING SETSclause which allows users to perform aggregations on multiple levels of grouping within a single query. #10807Supports index selection for temporal joins. #11019

 Supports

-in group-by clauses to generate multiple grouping sets. #11262
+CUBEin group-by clauses to generate multiple grouping sets. #11262

 Patterns